-3. Effort required to do the job
+3. The effort required to do the job

-When it comes to keeping employees, fostering an answer culture is crucial.
+When it comes to keeping employees, fostering an open culture is crucial.
 Employee satisfaction is greatly influenced by a company's purpose in making its employees feel appreciated, but it also greatly depends on other elements like training, having the proper equipment for the task, and a pleasant work atmosphere.

 There is a ratio between what you know and what you don't know when it comes to any organization.
 What makes a game enjoyable is the presence of some unknowns, such as the skills of the other team.
 It's not fun to know everything and already have the victory secured.

 When it comes to what makes someone want to stay at a certain company, there are several elements at play.
-Training is a significant part of it, as is the data and tools that employees have to do their jobs.
+Training is a significant part of it, as are the data and tools that employees have to do their jobs.
 If these things are lacking, employees can become miserable in their roles.

 Establishing a culture where employees are used to receiving timely and correct information from the organization is crucial to solving this issue.
 Workers should feel comfortable asking questions and finding answers, and they should be encouraged to educate their peers.
-This fosters a "answer culture" where workers are encouraged to come up with answers and offer them to others.
+This fosters an "answer culture" where workers are encouraged to come up with answers and offer them to others.